Grants of Probate

 When providing a quote for our fees for dealing with the administration of an estate, we would prefer to discuss these with you before you instruct us so that we can give you a realistic figure rather than rely on generic figures that may well change when we are aware of the full circumstances.
 All our fees mentioned are exclusive of VAT.

-Secondly, we can agree to proceed on the basis of an hourly rate fee, again for an agreed scope of work.
+Our charges are based on an hourly rate fee for an agreed scope of work.

 The hourly rates for members of our team are as follows: